italicize/italicize.github.io/draft.md

 ## Apply the style descriptions

-To apply a style descriptions, open a new Word document, set the style defaults, paste the style decriptions, paste and run the style macro, and save the Word document.
+To apply style descriptions, open a new Word document, set the style defaults, paste the style descriptions, paste and run the style macro, and save the Word document.

 ###  Open a document without styles